The Psychology of

 Spatial words capture attention (Hommel, Pratt, Colzato, & Godijn, 2001).

 Don’t ask people to submit the yellow form.
 Some people are colorblind.
-Instead, ask them to submit the yellow form below the instructions.
+Instead, ask them to submit the yellow form below.

 5. High Arousal